RedHatInsights/ai-web-clients/apps/client-integration-tests/README.md

 5. **Cover streaming and non-streaming modes**
 6. **Verify conversation flow and events**
 7. **Test error scenarios** and edge cases
+8. **Use mock server error injection** for consistent error testing ✨ NEW
+9. **Verify error recovery and user feedback** in state managers ✨ NEW

 ## Architecture Benefits